.png)

 The District works with its construction management partner to manage the budget for the projects and the Department of Treasury has oversight.
 The bond work becomes a special category during the district’s annual financial audit and is audited by an independent financial firm and reported to the Department of Treasury.

-I [Superintendent Dave Ehlers] have been a part of three major projects with the district and we have never had an overrun.
-The money that is available for a project through bond proceeds is all that is available, if there were to be an issue with costs escalating to endanger work that the bond covered, the district would have to work with the Department of Treasury which has oversight to adjust the work to fit in the bond amount.
+I [Superintendent Dave Ehlers] have been a part of three major projects with the district, and we have never had an overrun.
+The money that is available for a project through bond proceeds is all that is available.
+If there were to be an issue with costs escalating to endanger work that the bond covered, the district would have to work with the Department of Treasury, which has oversight to adjust the work to fit in the bond amount.
 The amount financed through the bond is all that is available to do the work.